tyVespA/url-shortening-api-landing-page/README.md

 ## TODOs

-- add logic to Shorten it button (add link to an array and map it rendering ShortenedLink)
+- add logic to Shorten it button:

+  - set linkValue and setLinkValue in index.js
+  - set linksArray and setLinksArray in index.js
+  - pass them in Input.js
+  - on form submit linkValue is added to an linksArray
+  - on form submit, in ShortenedLinksContainer.js the array will be mapped rendering a ShortenedLink for each link

+  - how to shorten link?

 - media queries

 ## Getting Started